huijing/slides/97-jsfwdays-2022/README.md

 CSS grid provides an actual two-dimensional grid which you can explicitly place your grid items in based on their row and column positions.
 It requires the developer to have a clear picture of the entire grid’s structure and sizing so grid items can be presented in the desired manner.

 Grid introduces some properties and values that make building grids a lot more intuitive and convenient than before.
+All you need for the most basic of grids are these 3 lines.
 So the basic scenario we have is to have a 4 equal-width column grid with a 20px gap between each column.

 We can do something like this, which is actually a 7x2 grid.
 This sort of works but there are a couple issues with this approach.
 In this grid, the spacing between our “main” columns are actually columns themselves, which means content could get rendered in these “faux” gaps.
 There is a better way.